Printer's Devilry

 A Printer's Devilry is a form of cryptic crossword puzzle, first invented by Afrit (Alistair Ferguson Ritchie) in 1937.
 A Printer's Devilry puzzle does not follow the standard Ximenean rules of crossword setting, since the clues do not define the answers.
 Instead, each clue consists of a sentence from which a string of letters has been removed and, where necessary, the punctuation and word breaks in the clue rearranged to form a new more-or-less grammatical sentence.
-The challenge to the setter is to find the missing letters, which will spell out a word or phrase that should be entered into the grid.
+The challenge to the solver is to find the missing letters, which will spell out a word or phrase that should be entered into the grid.

 History

 Afrit's first Printer's Devilry puzzle appeared in The Listener on 2 June, 1937 in puzzle 377.
 Its original preamble, setting out the rules, read as follows:

 Other later crossword setters have picked up the form, including Ximenes and Azed, and it has also found use in mixed puzzles that combine several different clue types on a single grid.
 Ximenes noted that it was one of the most popular non-plain puzzle types and typically set a Printer's Devilry every eight months, while most other puzzle types only appeared annually.
 The name plays on the term printer's devil, an old term for a printer's apprentice.